mam-dev/debianized-jupyterhub/README.md

  * ``/etc/default/jupyterhub`` – Operational parameters like log levels and port bindings.
  * ``/etc/jupyterhub/jupyterhub_config.py`` – The service's configuration.

+A few configuration parameters are set in the ``/usr/sbin/jupyterhub-launcher`` script and thus override any values provided by ``jupyterhub_config.py``.

  :information_source: Please note that the files in ``/etc/jupyterhub`` are *not* world-readable, since they might contain passwords.